 ActivTrak can help bridge the gap through providing insight and context into which applications and web tools employees use, the frequency of the usage and whether this translates to productive time spent.
 Through leveraging a workforce productivity dashboard and reports, managers can identify frequently used unproductive applications &/or websites and set usage limits.
 They can also evaluate data to find the optimal workload balance for each team member based on the productivity metrics.
 This fosters balance for employees, monitors burnout, enhances engagement and as a result, helps ensure retention.

 A third way to analyze employee productivity is to track and analyze productivity trends over time across teams and roles in order to understand organization-wide behavior.
 Through doing this, leadership teams can devise management approaches that are likely to reinforce productivity behaviors.
 In order to analyze workforce productivity, you need to identify what classifies productive work and unproductive work.
 You also need to go a step beyond classification to categorize activities and report on the productivity activities and how those change over time frames.
 This level of analytics is critical to not only understand what activities are productive for your teams, but also to discover if these activities trend in the upward direction over weeks, months and longer.

-The time for a more evolved Workforce Analytics is here to help meet the growing demands of organizations.
+The time for more evolved Workforce Analytics software, which can better meet the growing demands of organizations, is here.
 Understanding how to use behavioral activity data to measure and understand employee productivity is becoming more critical.
-Using modern Workforce Analytics software like ActivTrak helps you dive into understanding how your employees work with insights to improve productivity and drive employee engagement.
+Using modern Workforce Analytics software like ActivTrak lets you gather employee productivity analysis, so you better understand how your employees work and how to drive better employee engagement.